soundpress/RulesOfNYC/docs/c04/index.rst

          (D) Any oral clarification of a proposal shall be confirmed in writing by the Investment Manager.

       (v) Best and Final Offers.
 Best and final offers are the revised and corrected final offers submitted by Investment Managers after discussions, if any, have been held.
 The ACCO shall establish a common date and time for the submission of best and final offers.
 Best and final offers shall be submitted only once unless the ACCO makes a determination that it is in the Retirement System's best interest to conduct additional discussions and/or require another submission of best and final offers.
-All best and final offers shall be handled in accordance with the control procedures contained in Section 3-03(f)(9) of this section.
+All best and final offers shall be handled in accordance with the control procedures contained in 9 RCNY § 3-03(f)(9).
 Best and final offers shall be evaluated in accordance with this subdivision and the Notice of Search.

       (vi) Report to Board of Trustees.
 The Evaluation Committee, in consultation with the Investment Consultants, shall provide the Board of Trustees of the participating Retirement System(s) or its delegee with a written report summarizing the evaluation of all firms on the Shortlist of Investment Managers and at least two optimized portfolio recommendations prior to the Board of Trustees making a determination on the award of contract(s).